botstar/chative-react-native-widget/README.md

-# Chative Widget for React Native
+# [Chative.IO](https://chative.io/) Widget for React Native

-Chative Widget is a React Native component that provides an easy-to-use chat widget for your mobile applications.
+[Chative.IO](https://chative.io/) Widget is a React Native component that provides an easy-to-use chat widget for your mobile applications.
 It allows you to integrate a customizable chat interface with minimal setup.

 ## Features